 Often, SaaS companies prioritize revenue growth over churn because it satisfies certain superficial requirements (meeting overheads, etc.).
 If growth appears to be flagging, the instinct is to devote more resources and analysis to replenishing that cash flow than to anything else.

 This, however, is faulty logic.
-Churn should always be given higher priority.
+Churn should always be your top KPI.
 If left unchecked, churn eats away at your revenue growth.
 Once you pass even relatively low rates of churn, adding new customers won’t be enough to see stable revenue growth.
 You'll continually be playing catch-up due to the customers you're losing.

 If this company managed to keep its churn down to 1.0%, it would be flourishing with all those new customers it's hoovering up (and retaining).
 However, as the churn accumulates, the new customers are only able to cover the older customers who have already churned, eventually resulting in a growth plateau.